Chart Color Schemes

 Employment

 Denman Prospect has a highly educated workforce with professional services well represented.
-Its unemployment rate was 1.8% in the past year, with an estimated employment growth of 1.1%.
+Its unemployment rate was 1.8% in the past year.

-As of June 2025, 2681 residents were employed, with an unemployment rate of 1.6%, below the Australian Capital Territory's (ACT) rate of 3.4%.
-Workforce participation was 82.9% in Denman Prospect compared to ACT's 69.6%.
-Leading employment industries among residents included public administration & safety, professional & technical services, and health care & social assistance.
-The area had a particular employment specialization in professional & technical services, with an employment share of 1.4 times the regional level.
+Employment growth was estimated at 3.2%.
+As of September 2025, 3,108 residents were employed, with an unemployment rate of 1.7%, below the Australian Capital Territory's (ACT) rate of 3.6%.
+Workforce participation was 82.9% compared to ACT's 69.6%.
+Leading industries included public administration & safety, professional & technical, and health care & social assistance.

 Frequently Asked Questions - Employment